Ph.D. Specializing in Leadership & Organizational Development, University of ID.

 Unless employment, schools, medical and dental care, grocery stores, restaurants and entertainment options are provided within or near a planned community, demand on our already crowded roads is increased.
 Providing emergency services also costs more.

 Elected officials who prioritize the good of their constituents can work effectively together even when they disagree.
 I have been successful in collaborating with others to implement innovative solutions to county problems, such as with our proactive community health screening program, and our countywide hazard mitigation planning effort.

 Yes, property tax relief can easily be achieved by re-implementing zero-based budgeting, in which every expense must be justified periodically, to stop wasteful spending and reduce property taxes.

-Inflation has only been a total of about seven percent the past five years, and does not explain the astronomical 41 percent property tax budget growth during that same timeframe.
-The total population growth in Ada County over the past five years, although rapid, has been less than 14 percent.
-There is an economy of scale in providing county services to a larger number of residents, so the budget need not increase as fast as the population.
+Inflation has been a total of less than ten percent the past six years, and does not explain the astronomical 51 percent property tax budget growth during that same timeframe.
+The total population growth in Ada County over the past six years, although rapid, has been about 18 percent.
+There is an economy of scale that can be achieved in providing county services to a larger number of residents, so the budget need not increase as fast as the population.

 The problem addressed by the legislature was real: two houses, across the street from each other, were subject to different building codes if they were in two different municipalities or if one was in the city and one in the unincorporated county.
 As far as the solution implemented, however, I would have certainly preferred local control.

 Cities and counties generally serve a different purpose but implementing and enforcing building codes is one exception.
 The County Commission should be proactive by taking the lead in the effort to ensure all entities implement a building code standard that meets all needs throughout the county.
 Rejoining our colleagues in the Idaho Association of Counties would allow a state-wide effort, by the counties, to regain local control over building codes.

 Ada County is not in the same boat as some of the smaller counties in providing public defender services.
 In our county, adequate resources and staff are in place.